asyrafhia/Machine_Learning_Project_RPSE/README.md

 PROJECT GOALS
 ---

-The goal of the project is to reduce the risk of placing the marketing budget, that should allocate to something that clearly adds to revenue, by making machine learning-based applications to determine the revenue of an e-commerce website based on historical data.
+The goal of the project is to reduce the risk of misallocation of marketing budgets, that should allocate to something that clearly adds to revenue, by making machine learning-based applications to determine the revenue of an e-commerce website based on historical data.

 APPS